New funding requirements have been decided for the year 2022:

 Please also note the current publisher agreements which allow you, as a Charité author, discounts or fee waivers.

 Furthermore, there are two free forms of Open Access:

 - Publish in quality-assured "Diamond" or "Platinum" journals.
-The Directory of Open Access Journals (DOAJ) is the most detailed directory of quality-assured Open Access journals and features a filter for Diamond and Platinum journals that are not financed by fees (APCs) and are therefore free of charge for authors.
+The Directory of Open Access Journals (DOAJ) is the most comprehensive directory of quality-assured Open Access journals and offers a filter for Diamond and Platinum journals that are not financed by fees (APCs) and are free of charge for authors.

-- Choose the so-called green route to open access, where authors publish in traditional journals (closed access) and deposit a version of their article (as permitted by their publisher) on an open access publication server in parallel - e.g. in the institutional repository of Charité and FU, Refubium.
-(If an embargo period has to be observed before repository publication is permitted, this can be handled by our repository so that you can deposit before the embargo period is over without concern.
-The Open Access team at the Charité Medical Library will be happy to help you with this).
+- Choose the so-called green road to Open Access, where authors publish in traditional journals (closed) and deposit a version of their article permitted by the publisher on an Open Access publication server in parallel - e.g. in the institutional repository of Charité and FU, Refubium.
+(If an embargo period must be observed between deposit and release, this can be deposited in the repository so that you no longer have to worry about it.
+The Open Access team of the Medical Library will be happy to help you with this).